booktrawler/tom-rhodes-blog/src/posts/blog/stories/2024/May/bioethics-explore-christian-viewpoints-on-modern-bioethical-issues/2024-05-27-bioethics-explore-christian-viewpoints-on-modern-bioethical-issues-26.md

 ---
 title: "A Legacy of Faith - Tom's Stories 26"
-date: 2024-05-27
+date: "2024-05-27"
 permalink: "stories/2024/May/bioethics-explore-christian-viewpoints-on-modern-bioethical-issues/"
-description: A Christian couple, Sarah and David, navigates the ethical and spiritual challenges of in vitro fertilization with the guidance of their pastor, Michael.
-Their faith journey, the support of their community, and the birth of their child strengthen their connection to their faith and legacy.
+description: "A Christian couple, Sarah and David, navigates the ethical and spiritual challenges of in vitro fertilization with the guidance of their pastor, Michael.
+Their faith journey, the support of their community, and the birth of their child strengthen their connection to their faith and legacy."
-theme: Family Dynamics, Parenting Challenges, Grief and Loss, Spiritual Growth, Pastoral Guidance
+theme: "[Family Dynamics, Parenting Challenges, Grief and Loss, Spiritual Growth, Pastoral Guidance]"
 tags: "Tom's Stories"
 ---
 #A Legacy of Faith